Baytown Bert Live from Baytown, Texas!

 - If you visit a cache and can't find it, log it in as a DNF (Did Not Find).
 Many many experienced cachers have trouble finding a cache.
 Be honest about it.

-- If you find a Travel Bug, Geocoin or any other trackable item, do not keep it, but move it to another cache and log it in.
+- If you find a Travel Bug, Geocoin or any other trackable item, do not keep it, but move it to another cache and log it in - or best of all, leave it in the cache and log it as DISCOVERED!
+You get credit for the trackable and you don't have to relocate it..

 - Take care to hide the cache back right where you found it and camouflage it so muggles (non-players) do not find it.